 The status verifier will mark one or more of the checkboxes on the G-845S.
 The following list explains for each checkbox whether checking the box means the student is eligible.
-In reviewing the completed G-845S, bear in mind that the it reflects the student's most recent status with the Immigration and Naturalization Service and may show a different status than the documentation presented by the student.
+In reviewing the completed G-845S, bear in mind that it reflects the student's most recent status with the Immigration and Naturalization Service and may show a different status than the documentation presented by the student.
 In this case, you should verify that both documents identify the same person.
 If so, the status on the G-845S should be used since that status is the most current.

 - 1. This document appears valid and relates to a Lawful Permanent Resident alien of the United States.
-Block #1 is checked when the documentation submitted is determined to be a valid I-551, I-151, or I-94 or a passport stamped with the notation "Processed for I-551, Temporary Evidence of Lawful Admission for Permanent Residence."
-A student with this status is eligible for SFA aid. - 2.
+Block #1 is checked when the documentation submitted is determined to be a valid I-551, I-151, or I-94, or a passport stamped with the notation "Processed for I-551, Temporary Evidence of Lawful Admission for Permanent Residence."
+A student with this status is eligible for FSA aid. - 2.
 This document appears valid and relates to a Conditional Resident alien of the United States.
 This is checked when the documentation submitted is determined to be a valid I-551, or I-94 or a passport stamped with the notation "Processed for I-551, Temporary Evidence of Lawful Admission for Permanent Residence."
-A student with this status is eligible for SFA aid. - 3.
-This document appears valid and relates to an alien authorized employment as indicated below.
-This is checked to indicate whether the authorization covers full-time or part-time employment and when, if applicable, the period of employment will expire.
-"Indefinite" will be indicated if there is no specific expiration date for employment eligibility.
-Employment authorization by itself doesn't mean that the student is eligible for SFA funds.
-Unless some other eligible status is also checked, or the student can provide other documentation that can be confirmed by the Immigration and Naturalization Service, the student isn't eligible for SFA aid.
+A student with this status is eligible for FSA aid.